-As at December 31, 2018, the trade and other payables balance includes related party amounts of \$4,962 (2017 - \$nil).
+As at March 31, 2019, the trade and other payables balance includes related party amounts of \$2,361 (December 31, 2018 - \$4,962).
 The related parties are directors and officers of the Company, an individual who is related to the President and CEO of the Company and entities over which executive management and directors have control or significant influence.
 The amounts are for services rendered during the year and arose as a result of transactions entered into with the related parties in the ordinary course of business.